 Calls (once (Setup), Goal).
-If Setup succeeds, Cleanup will be called exactly once after

-Goal is finished: either on failure, deterministic success, commit, or an exception.
+If Setup succeeds, Cleanup will be called exactly once after Goal is finished: either on failure, deterministic success, commit, or an exception.
 The execution of Setup is protected from asynchronous interrupts like call_with_time_limit/2 (package clib) or thread_signal/2.
 In most uses, Setup will perform temporary side-effects required by Goal that are finally undone by Cleanup.

 Success or failure of Cleanup is ignored and choice-points it created are destroyed (as once/1).
-If Cleanup throws an exception, this is executed as normal.13 setup_call_cleanup/3 can also be used to test determinism of a goal, providing a portable alternative to deterministic/1:
+If Cleanup throws an exception, this is executed as normal.20